edorsey/startup/README.md

 ### [Beyond the Goal](https://www.amazon.com/Beyond-Goal-Eliyahu-Goldratt-Constraints/dp/1596590238)

-A series of lectures unpacking a single idea.
+A series of lectures unpacking a single idea:

+> Technology can bring benefits if, and only if, it diminishes a limitation.

 ## Sales